This post may contain affiliate links.

 Tips and Tricks For Making This Recipe

-- Frozen meatballs work great in this recipe and there’s no need to thaw them.
+- Frozen meatballs work great in this recipe, and there’s no need to thaw them.
 If time allows, I make my own.
 You can get the recipe for my homemade meatballs here.

 - You can cook the meatballs on low for 4 hours or high for 2.

-- I like to serve this dish with skewers but using a fork is perfectly acceptable.
+- I like to serve this dish with skewers, but using a fork is perfectly acceptable.

-Don’t limit yourself and only serve these meatballs on game day.
+Don’t limit yourself, and only serve these meatballs on game day.
 They are also great for parties, covered dish suppers, and potlucks.
 They are a wonderful main dish for a weeknight meal, too.
 Serve them with Garlic and Herb Rice along with Tomato Cucumber Salad for an easy meal your family will love.

 People Often Ask…

 So the answer to this is a little complicated.
-Yes, meatballs are absolutely freezer friendly, but this recipe uses frozen meatballs you won’t want to refreeze them after you’ve added the sauce.
+Yes, meatballs are absolutely freezer friendly, but this recipe uses frozen meatballs.
+You won’t want to refreeze them after you’ve added the sauce.

-My recommendation is to make Homemade Meatballs, if that’s what you want to use, and then freeze them until you’re ready to make this recipe.
+I recommend making homemade Meatballs if that’s what you want to use, and then freeze them until you’re ready to make this recipe.
 Then, remove the frozen meatballs from the freezer and follow the directions in this recipe as stated.
 You can store these Game Day Meatballs in an airtight container in the refrigerator for up to 3 days.

 More Game Day Recipes You’ll Love…